Julius Caesar unleashes his most clever and diabolical attempt to force the Gauls out of their village yet: He’s going to NIMBY the hell out of them!

 There’s some modern sensitivities mixed in with cultural commentary on this book.
 I think it might be a potentially ugly little mixture in these modern times for some people.
 I also think they’d be reacting without thinking it totally through, so let’s see if I can explain this all.

 Asterix’s first plan to stop the destruction of the forest is to arm the slaves with Magic Potion.
-With that in hand, they might easily rebel, throw the Romans aside, and leave for their own freedom.
+(Yes, it’s the old “arm the rebels” technique that works so well for governments so often…) With that in hand, they might easily rebel, throw the Romans aside, and leave for their own freedom.

 The slaves don’t.
 With the Magic Potion as their tool, they demand a fair wage and their freedom in return for completing their job.
 Squaronthehypotenus is so desperate to get the job, he agrees to the deal.
 Armed with interests that are more aligned with the Romans now, the slaves’ production increases greatly.